clsty/uhuruphotos-android-testbuild/README.md

 Also, the localization file is actually at `foundation/strings/api/src/main/res/values*` inside the git repo.

-You may download those files packed as zip from weblate once you've down translations, or edit the file directly.
+You may download those files packed as zip from weblate once you've done translations, or edit the file directly.

-## sync entries
+## Sync entries
 Ideally, the strings of the original file and the translated file should be automatically synchronized, but in practice, there may be differences.

 Here's a stupid way to synchronize them mannually.